ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 ## Visualising forest plot tree data
 #### By John Godlee

-__This tutorial involves plotting tree inventory data from 2 permanent survey plots in a dry tropical savannah to see how tree morphology and spatial clustering of trees varies according to elephant activity.
-The tutorial covers the basics of using the `ggplot2` package, using multiple layered visualisation methods to show variation in tree growth and morphology over space.
-Data visualisation will be complemented by a few boxplots.
+__This tutorial involves plotting tree inventory data from 2 permanent survey plots in a dry tropical savannah to see how spatial clustering of trees varies according to elephant activity.
+The tutorial covers the basics of using the `ggplot2` package, using multiple layered visualisation methods to show variation in tree abundance over space.
 In addition, the tutorial will touch on  simple skills in the immensely popular `dplyr` package to prepare datasets for use in data visualisation.__

 <center> <img src="{{ site.baseurl }}/img/elephant_plot.png" alt="Img" style="width: 500px;"/>   <img src="{{ site.baseurl }}/img/no_elephant_plot.png" alt="Img" style="width: 500px;"/></center>
-<center>Tree morphology and spatial clustering of trees in a plot with elephant activity (left) and without elephant activity (right).</center>
+<center>The spatial clustering of trees in a plot with elephant activity (left) and without elephant activity (right).
+Elephants clearly have caused spatial clustering of trees.</center>

 #### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
 The data and script for this tutorial are in the `savanna_elephants` folder.